SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

 (e.g. on how to get or set a :term:`Data Point` on a specific product).

-The main intent is to allow communicator manufacturers to easily implement their use cases based on logically grouped :term:`Data Points`, while device-specific communication details are handled SmartGridread CommHandler library.
+The main intent is to allow communicator manufacturers to easily implement their use cases based on logically grouped :term:`Data Points`, while device-specific communication details are handled SmartGridread Communication Handler library.

 Any :term:`Product` that supports the :term:`Functional Profiles` required for a specific use case is therefore automatically compatible and can be used without changing the :term:`Communicator` implementation.